-Pollo alla cacciatora, translates and hunter’s chicken.
+Pollo alla cacciatora, is an Italian dish, which translates and hunter’s chicken.
 I don’t know if game, such as rabbit was originally involved and later on chicken was used to deserve its original name or if whether it is just hunter’s style chicken, the way the hunter cooked his chicken or whether when the hunter came back home from hunting, his wife had cooked a chicken stew dish for him.

 When google searching for recipes I read all the above scenarios and there were various versions of this recipe, some using olives, others bacon, others beans, others shrimps, others white wine, others red wine, with tomato and without tomato.